This week is Credit Education Week and this year’s theme is money mindfulness!

-You see, by being more mindful with your money, you become more in control of your money.
+You see, by being more mindful of your money, you become more in control of your money.
 I’m not just talking about being more conscious with your spending either, but also more level-headed with your investments as you watch the markets go up and down, and more confident when making tough financial decisions.

 Money Is Part Math, Part Psychology

-If being good with money only meant following a few rules-of-thumb and using a spreadsheet, we’d all be amazing at money!
+If being good with money only meant following a few rules of thumb and using a spreadsheet, we’d all be amazing at money!
 But we’re not.
 That includes me too!
 I’ve spent the last 7 years studying and creating content about money, and guess what…I STRUGGLE WITH MONEY TOO!

 That’s right.
 I’m not perfect.
 Not at all!
 I still make mistakes.
-And most of the time I make mistakes because I’m not being mindful about what I’m doing.
+And most of the time I make mistakes because I’m not being mindful of what I’m doing.
 I’m just mindlessly swiping my credit card without much thought to the consequences.

 Then, once I take a look at my credit card statement, can you guess what I feel?
 I sure don’t feel good!
 I feel shame, I feel regret, I feel like I let myself down.
-The only way to combat those negative feelings surrounding money is by taking that extra step to being more mindful of every single financial decision.
+The only way to combat those negative feelings surrounding money is by taking that extra step to be more mindful of every single financial decision.

 Canadians Spend 7 hours Per Week Worrying About Their Finances